SolidStateGroup/webpack-static-site/README.md

 # Static

-A minimal setup for writing cross platform applications in React and React Native.
+A minimal setup for writing a static site, includes cache busting, minification, es6 Support and Sass with Webpack.
-This project is the example for our blog post A sensible approach to Cross platform development with React and React Native (Link coming soon).

 ``npm i``